 Other causes of death of people in this cemetery, as listed by some great work by the Dunedin Group of the New Zealand Society of Genealogists and members of the Cromwell Family History Society, include: appendicitis, teething, whooping cough, childbirth (there are many of these), dropsy, pleurisy, cancer (just one), pneumonia, congestion of the lungs, dysentery, exposure, bronchitis, diarrhoea, tuberculosis (just one) and “cardiac”.

 And then there’s poor ol’ George Hayes who died on 24 Dec 1874.
 His cause of death is listed as: “Accident (barrel of beer fell on him)”.

 Lisa Herbert regularly wanders through cemeteries.
 She’s the author of The Bottom Drawer Book: an after death action plan, an amusing and informative workbook for those who want to have a say in their funeral.
 Your ideas, funeral plans, and your life’s reflections will sit quietly in its pages until they’re needed.
-The second edition is currently available in Australia for $29.95.
+The third edition is now available in Australia for $29.95.
 Purchase here.
 For international purchases, check out The Bottom Drawer eBook for AU$15.99 on Kobo, Apple Books, Google Books and Booktopia.